Authorization

 state | If the user was in the middle of an interaction or operation, then this parameter can be used to restore state after the user returns.
 It can also be used to prevent CSRF attacks. |

-The authorization URL displays a prompt that varies depending on whether or not the integration comes with a Notion template option.
+Once the authorization URL is visited, the user will be shown a prompt that varies depending on whether or not the integration comes with a Notion template option.

-Prompt for a standard integration (no template option)
+Prompt for a standard integration with no template option (Default)

 In the standard integration permissions flow, a prompt describes the integration capabilities, presented to the user as what the integration would like to be able to do in the workspace.
 A user can either select pages to grant the integration access to, or cancel the request.